MIT-LCP/mimic-code/website/content/about/access.md

 If you are already credentialed, you may immediately access the dataset by logging into PhysioNet signing the data use agreement on the project page: https://physionet.org/content/mimic-cxr/

-**NOTE: we are currently experiencing a technical issue with the project website, so the files are not available for download.
-We are working on fixing this as soon as we can.**

 Otherwise, follow the process outlined below to become credentialed.
 The process takes around 2-3 hours of time from yourself, and usually a week for our team to process.

 # Credentialing